movidius/ncsdk/docs/c_api/mvncSetGraphOption.md

             printf("Error returned from mvncSetGraphOption: %d\n", retCode);
         }

-        // use graphHandle here with the option set above.
+        // Use graphHandle here with the option set above.
-        // then deallocate the graph and close the device }
+        // Then deallocate the graph and close the device.
+    }
 .
 .